m-rgba/hasura-django-starter/README.md

 - Ability to extend Hasura's logic through endpoints (+ getting auth-only endpoints for **free**).

 ## Get Started
-Running these 3 commands will get your project up and running:
+Running these 3 commands will get your project up and running (as long as you have Docker installed).
+For Docker installation - see here: https://docs.docker.com/get-docker/

 ```
 git clone https://github.com/mrtnmark/hasura-django-starter.git && cd ./hasura-django-starter && docker-compose up
 ```

+Afterwards:
-Your Hasura Console dashboard will be exposed at http://localhost:8080/console, and your GraphQL endpoint will be http://localhost:8080/v1/graphql
+- Your Hasura Console dashboard will be exposed at: http://localhost:8080/console
+- You can start creating / exposing tables to your API here: http://localhost:8080/console/data/schema/public
+- You can test with your GraphQL endpoint here: http://localhost:8080/v1/graphql

 -----